How to Become a Personal Trainer

-The most important thing to consider is whether the certification program is National Commission for Certifying Agencies (NCCA) certified.
+The most important thing to consider is whether the certification program is the National Commission for Certifying Agencies (NCCA) certified.
 The NCCA is the only nationally recognized certifying agency.
 Your potential clients or employers will expect your certification program to be approved by this group.

 Your certification should be current and you will need to take ongoing courses so that you stay up to date on new machines, new exercise methods and so on.